Back to blog

 Product: [product].
 Price: [$price].
 Audience: [audience].

-For each: section purpose + 2-3 line copy.
+For each section: its purpose + 2-3 lines of draft copy.

 37. About page rewrite